fastapi/fastapi/docs/tutorial/dependencies/index.md

 **2 lines**.

-And it has the same shape and structure that all your path operation functions.
+And it has the same shape and structure that all your *path operation functions*.

-You can think of it as a path operation function without the "decorator" (without the `@app.get("/some-path")`).
+You can think of it as a *path operation function* without the "decorator" (without the `@app.get("/some-path")`).

 And it can return anything you want.